-AUTHORITY
+5. AUTHORITY

-Statutory authority for the TTC's investment and safekeeping functions are found in Code Sections 53601 and 53635 et. seq.
+Statutory authority for the TTC's investment and safekeeping functions are found in GOV §53601 and 53635 et. seq.
 The TTC's authority to make investments is to be renewed annually, pursuant to state law.
-It was last renewed by the BOS on October 22, 2019 by County Ordinance No.767.23.
-Code Section 53607 effectively requires the legislative body to delegate investment authority of the County on an annual basis.
+The County Ordinance is No. 767.
+GOV §53607 effectively requires the legislative body to delegate investment authority of the County on an annual basis.

-AUTHORIZED INVESTMENTS
+6. AUTHORIZED INVESTMENTS

-Investments shall be restricted to those authorized in Code Sections 53601 and 53635 as amended and as further restricted by this policy statement.
+Investments shall be restricted to those authorized in GOV § 53601 and 53635 as amended and as further restricted by this policy statement.
 All investments shall be governed by the restrictions shown in Schedule I which defines the type of investments authorized, maturity limitations, portfolio diversification, credit quality standards (two of the three nationally recognized ratings shall be used for corporate and municipal securities), and purchase restrictions that apply.

-STAFF AUTHORIZED TO MAKE INVESTMENTS
+7. STAFF AUTHORIZED TO MAKE INVESTMENTS

-Only the TTC, Matthew Jennings, Chief Investment Manager, Giovane Pizano, Deputy Investment Manager, Steve Faeth, and Assistant Investment Manager, Isela Licea, are authorized to make investments and to order the receipt and delivery of investment securities among custodial security clearance accounts.
+Only the TTC, Matthew Jennings, Assistant Treasurer, Chief Investment Officer, Deputy Investment Officer, and Investment Officer are authorized to make investments and to order the receipt and delivery of investment securities among custodial security clearance accounts.

-AUTHORIZED BROKER/DEALERS
+8. AUTHORIZED BROKER/DEALERS

-Securities transactions are limited solely to those noted on Schedule II of this policy.
+Securities transactions are limited solely to those noted on Schedule III of this policy.

-DAILY ACCOUNTABILITY AND CONTROL
+9. DAILY ACCOUNTABILITY AND CONTROL

-Except for emergencies or previous authorization by the TTC, all investment transactions are to be conducted at the TTC's office (if open and available to conduct business), documented, and reviewed by the TTC, and/or Assistant TTC.
-All investment transactions will be entered daily into the TTC's internal financial accounting system with copies to be filed on a timely basis.
-Portfolio income shall be reconciled daily against cash receipts and quarterly, prior to the distribution of earnings among those entities sharing in pooled fund investment income.
+All investment transactions are to be conducted at the TTC's office, or approved remote location subjected to Board Policy A-50 and Department Telecommute policy., All investment transactions will be entered daily into the TTC's internal financial accounting system.
+Transactions are reviewed by the Fiscal Compliance Unit daily.
+In addition, a bi-weekly and monthly compliance review of investment holdings are conducted.
+All reviews are signed off by the Treasurer-Tax Collector and Fiscal Compliance staff.
+Portfolio income shall be reconciled daily, monthly and quarterly, prior to the distribution of earnings among those entities sharing in pooled fund investment income.

-SECURITY CUSTODY & DELIVERIES
+10. SECURITY CUSTODY & DELIVERIES

 All securities, except for money market funds registered in the County's name and securities issued by the County or other local agencies shall be deposited for safekeeping with banks contracted to provide the County TTC with custodial security clearance services.
-These third party trust department arrangements provide the County with a perfected interest in, and ownership and control over, the securities held by the custodian on the County's behalf and are intended to protect the County from the bank's own creditors in the event of a bank default and filing for bankruptcy.
+These third-party trust department arrangements provide the County with a perfected interest in, and ownership and control over, the securities held by the custodian on the County's behalf and are intended to protect the County from the bank's own creditors in the event of a bank default and filing for bankruptcy.
 Securities are NOT to be held in investment firm/broker dealer accounts.
 All security transactions are to be conducted on a "delivery versus payment basis."
 Confirmation receipts on all investments are to be reviewed immediately for conformity with County transaction documentation.
 Securities issued by local agencies purchased directly shall be held in the TTC's vault.
 The security holdings shall be reconciled with the custodian holding records daily.
 The TTC's Fiscal Compliance unit will audit purchases daily for compliance, and audit holding records monthly.

-COMPETITIVE PRICING
+11. COMPETITIVE PRICING